sandeepsa1/dsa/01 Graph Theory/29-cycle-detection-sort-and-graph-properties/README.md

 3. <b>Union-Find Based Cycle Detection</b>: Detect cycles in an undirected graph using union-find data structure.
 4. <b>Find the Town Judge</b>: In a town of n people, there is exactly one person who is trusted by everyone else but trusts no one.
 Find the town judge.
 5. <b>Minimum Height Trees</b>: Given a tree of n nodes labeled from 0 to n-1, find all possible root nodes of a minimum height tree.
+6. <b>Number of Connected Components in an Undirected Graph</b>: Given an undirected graph with n nodes and a list of edges, find the number of connected components.